- The expense audit is the first step to gain control over your finances.

-Understanding expenses is central to expense management – a pillar of Wealthy Corner.
+Understanding expenses is central to controlling spending – a pillar of Wealthy Corner.
 We can’t manage something that we do not understand in the first place.

 Why Audit Expenses When I Can Focus on Earning more Money?

-This study shows that extra income simply delays bankruptcy for financially distressed people.
+This study shows that extra income delays bankruptcy for financially distressed people.

-Financial issues are normally rooted in expense management behaviors.
+Financial issues are usually rooted in bad spending habits.
 Money goes out faster than it comes in.

 And income is only helpful once we can control our spending.
-There is a long list of pro athletes and lottery winners who end up broke for this reason.
+For this reason, there is a long list of pro athletes and lottery winners who end up broke.